Backtest

 result['charts']

-# to access the logs list:
+# access the logs list:

 result['logs']